WenshanChen-3/research-data-analysis/xps_tools/README.md

 This model estimates the thickness of a uniform overlayer on a semi-infinite substrate from XPS data.
 It uses the standard exponential attenuation (Beer–Lambert) law for photoelectrons leaving the sample, with explicit take-off angle dependence.

--It provides us:
+It provides us:
-1). closed-form expressions for a thin overgrown layer and substrate intensities
+- closed-form expressions for a thin overgrown layer and substrate intensities
-2). the intensity ratio(R) of the overgrown layer and the substrate
+- the intensity ratio(R) of the overgrown layer and the substrate
-3). single-angle and multi-angle thickness fits
+- single-angle and multi-angle thickness fits

 2. When to use such model